Oplophorus-luciferin 2-monooxygenase: Biological function

-Enzyme Pathway

-The small protein subunit of OpLuc, 19kda, has an amino terminal peptide sequence that, when stimulated, signals the enzyme to bind to the coelenterazine, Oplophorus luciferin (the substrate) [3,7].
-Shown in figure 1, the enzyme then oxidizes the coelenterazine in a water medium into the luminescent product, coelenteramide, and releases as a byproduct [2,3,7].
+When stimulated in Oplophorus gracilirostris, OpLuc is secreted from the base of legs and antennae of the deep-sea shrimp as a defense mechanism.
+This mechanism causes O.gracilirostris release a luminous, bright blue luciferase cloud.
+There are many species of shrimp which display similar bioluminescence.

 Structure

-OpLuc is a complex of two covalently bonded [3] protein subunits: two molecules of 19 kDa and two molecules of 35 kDa components, making it a heterotetrameric molecule.
-The proteins signal the enzyme for secretion in luminescence, catalyzed by the protein 19 kDa [3,4,7].
-The luciferase has many cysteine residues that stabilize the enzyme in extracellular environments using disulfide bonds [5].
+OpLuc is a complex of two covalently bonded protein subunits: two molecules of 19 kDa and two molecules of 35 kDa components, making it a heterotetrameric molecule.
+The proteins signal the enzyme for secretion in luminescence, catalyzed by the protein 19 kDa.
+The luciferase has many cysteine residues that stabilize the enzyme in extracellular environments using disulfide bonds.

 19 kDa Protein

-This catalytic component of OpLuc has 196 amino acids [3] with one cysteine in the carboxyl terminus and is distinct from proteins found in other luciferases [4].
-The protein is made up of two domains with repetitive sequencing of Ia-c and Ila-d in the peptide chain [4].
-It is thought to be the protein to cause the bioluminescent reaction of O.gracilirostris, but functions ineffectively without its larger, subunit counterpart [3,4].
-Although the crystal structure of OpLec has yet to be completely analyzed and mapped, 19 kDa experimentally expressed in mammalian cells (regarded as KAZ [7]).
-The protein was isolated and mutated to catalyze a bright and sustained luminescent reaction to create an engineered luciferase, NanoLuc (NLuc), and a coelenterazine analogue (furimazine) to be used as a cellular reporter [5,8].
-A mutated ribbon model of the 19 kDa protein (named nanoKaz) is shown in figure 2.
+This catalytic component of OpLuc has 196 amino acids with one cysteine in the carboxyl terminus and is distinct from proteins found in other luciferases.
+The protein is made up of two domains with repetitive sequencing of Ia-c and Ila-d in the peptide chain.
+It is thought to be the protein to cause the bioluminescent reaction of O.gracilirostris, but functions ineffectively without its larger, subunit counterpart.
+Although the crystal structure of OpLec has yet to be completely analyzed and mapped, 19 kDa experimentally expressed in mammalian cells (regarded as KAZ).
+The protein was isolated and mutated to catalyze a bright and sustained luminescent reaction to create an engineered luciferase, NanoLuc (NLuc), and a coelenterazine analogue (furimazine) to be used as a cellular reporter.
+Additional substrates with increased aqueous solubility (hydrofurimazine, fluorofurimazine, cephalofurimazine, and cephalofurimazine-9) were later developed.

 35 kDa Protein

-The lesser known component of the OpLuc enzyme has 320 amino acids [3] with 11 cysteine and 5 leucine molecules [4].
-The amino terminus of the protein was experimentally concluded to begin at 39 amino acids [3].
-It is thought to stabilize 19 kDa and is not thought to be affect by substrate specificity [3], however its exact function is not known [3,4,7].
+The lesser known component of the OpLuc enzyme has 320 amino acids with 11 cysteine and 5 leucine molecules.
+The amino terminus of the protein was experimentally concluded to begin at 39 amino acids.
+It is thought to stabilize 19 kDa and is not thought to be affect by substrate specificity, however its exact function is not known.

-Mechanism

-Although originally thought to have the exact same mechanism as the Renilla luciferase [1], this luminescence has two possible reaction routes [2], as shown in figure 3.
-In the top route, Oplophorus luciferin (the coelenterazine displayed as I in the scheme) is oxidized when it combines with O2(radioactively labelled O18 was used in lab experiment) in a water medium and uses a dioxetane peroxide intermediate resulting in a product and coelenteramide (II in the scheme).
-The lower pathway does not use an intermediate and has rapid exchanges of oxygen with the water medium.
-Studies show there is less product yield and is suggested to have partial involvement in the overall reaction [2].
-It should be noted, however, it is likely contamination during experiments demonstrated higher yield than was occurring for the lower pathway, making this pathway highly unlikely in natural conditions [2].